shiny/id/README.md

 Underlying implementation: Uses nodejs-snowflake to generate a bigint snowflake, converts it to base62 format, and adds a user-defined prefix.
 Note: Theoretically generates up to 1,024,000 IDs per second, naturally blocking.

+> [!IMPORTANT]
+> This character format ID cannot be sorted correctly in the database.
+You can also store the original snowflake bigint value as the ID in the database and display the base62 format ID on the user side, e.g. `getRawNumberFromShinyId('usr_8lUf4MDxgEy')`

 ## Custom Epoch